 - 90/90 – Narcotics Anonymous and Alcoholics Anonymous

-By the time you have left primary treatment you will have been introduced to AA and NA meetings.
+By the time you have left primary treatment, you will have been introduced to AA and NA meetings.
 And a 90/90 will most likely have been suggested to you.
 In essence, as the name suggests, it is 90 meetings in 90 days and helps you form a thorough foundation within the fellowship reducing the risk of relapse during and after drug rehab.
 The fellowship of NA and AA plays an integral part in your recovery.
 Often times an addict or an alcoholic needs to break ties with people they were doing drugs and alcohol with before.
 Attending meetings gives you the chance to meet others who have chosen a new way of life.
-This is an exceptional place of support, as meetings will offer you the safety of sharing with acohol and drug addicts that suffer from, and have overcome the struggle of addiction and alcoholism.
+This is an exceptional place of support, as meetings will offer you the safety of sharing with alcohol and drug addicts that suffer from, and have overcome the struggle of addiction and alcoholism.
 This is also the ideal place to find a dependable sponsor to help your life challenge program.

 - The importance of a sponsor – developing healthy relationships

-After drug rehab getting a sponsor is highly recommended as he or she will guide you, show you the ropes and have a map for your recovery that they will insist you stay accountable to.
+After drug rehab getting a sponsor is highly recommended as he or she will guide you, show you the ropes, and have a map for your recovery that they will insist you stay accountable to.
 A sponsor is someone in the programme that has at least one year of clean time.
-You will learn to be accountable to this person, who will most likely be encouraging you to keep working the 12 steps, and who will direct you through them and the daily health issues struggles and even a bipolar disorder which an addict or alcoholic new in recovery often struggle with.
+You will learn to be accountable to this person, who will most likely be encouraging you to keep working on the 12 steps, and who will direct you through them and the daily health issues struggles, and even a bipolar disorder that an addict or alcoholic new in recovery often struggle with.